EntangledLabs/Enigma/README.md

 Parable allows a competitor end user to view a wide variety of information relevant to their performance.
 In addition, Parable includes a comprehensive administration panel with the capability to modify almost every aspect of Enigma.

-Future feature!
-Enigma will have Discord integration and will automatically manage channels and roles.
-Competitors will be able to submit various requests through Discord to supplement their use of Parable.
+Enigma has Discord integration and will automatically manage channels and roles.
+Competitors will be able to submit various requests through Discord to supplement their use of Parable, such as green team support and box reset requests.

 [Link to Discord bot](https://discord.com/oauth2/authorize?client_id=1311244971348725780&permissions=8&integration_type=0&scope=bot)